telerik/blazor-docs/_contentTemplates/chart/link-to-basics.md

 #tip-look-for-nested-tags
->tip To customize the chart, look for nested tags and heir properties - the inner tags will contain their parent tag name and add specifics to its end.
-For example, the `ChartSeries` tag has a `ChartSeriesLabels` tag that exposes configuration otions and more child tags.
+>tip To customize the chart, look for nested tags and their properties - the inner tags will contain their parent tag name and add specifics to its end.
+For example, the `ChartSeries` tag has a `ChartSeriesLabels` tag that exposes configuration options and more child tags.
 #end